tobihagemann/THLabel/README.md

 THLabel respects (unlike UILabel) the contentMode property, which is used for vertical alignment.
 The textAlignment still has the higher priority, when it comes to horizontal alignment.

-THLabels are slower to draw than UILabels, because it is heavily using Core Graphics, so be aware of that.
+THLabels are slower to draw than UILabels, so be aware of that.

 ## Credits